a-romero/technical-review-agents/README.md

-# Technical Reviewer Agent
+# Technical Review Agents

-An AI-powered agent designed to assist with technical code reviews.
+An AI-powered multi-agent apdesigned to assist with technical documentationa and code reviews.

 ## Overview